• Skip to primary navigation

 Inter-household dog aggression is defined as two or more dogs who live together where at least one of them is showing aggressive tendencies towards the other dog.

-As a trainer who offers only private lessons, (where I go to the house and teach the owner how to manage and train their dog), inter-household aggression is the most common issue that I refer out to another trainer for a board and train.
+As a trainer who offers only private lessons, (where I go to the house and teach the owner how to manage and train their dog), inter-household aggression is the one that requires dog owners to turn into dog trainers.

 As a professional dog trainer who has successfully and unsuccessfully helped owners work through inter-household dog aggression, I have learned what it takes to help people manage both dogs, what absolutely doesn't work, and how to advise people who are on the fence about managing their dogs' behaviors.